TaylanUB/scheme-bytestructures/README.md

 Structured access to bytevector contents
 ========================================

+*This module is written with Guile Scheme in mind, specifically with regard to the FFI integration; the basic idea behind it however is aimed at any `(rnrs bytevectors)` implementation, and the code-base keeps implementation-specific features to a minimum except for the FFI-heavy parts.*

 A "bytestructure descriptor" describes a layout for the contents of a bytevector, or how the bytes are to be accessed and converted into Scheme objects.